Presented to the members of the Buddha Center on Saturday, November 24, 2018.

 This description of the threefold cosmos ends with a description of the subterranean lower plane.
 This is the demonic world of beings that consume flesh and blood.
 In this domain the archetypal Father is the demon called Dzala-raksa, the literal meaning of which is unknown, and the archetypal Mother is a black demoness of Death called the All-Liberating Mother (Kun-sgrol-ma).
 Like an astronomical black hole, together they generate an enormous cosmic storm that sucks into itself everything in the phenomenal world, including all the labels and ideas (i.e., information), removing the dirt and dust of all of one’s notions and emotions, intellectual postulates and constructions.
 This leaves a space that is devoid even of the notion of a void.

 The description of the bottom plane exemplifies life on the in-between plane before the self-renewal of the human-centred universe began.
 That is, everything on the “in between plane” is consumed by fire and the ashes dispersed by a strong wind, as before.
 Indeed this shattering experience explains the fearsomeness of the lower plane.
-We tend to cling to our habits, believing them to have universal validity.
+We tend to cling to our habits and opinions, believing them to have universal validity.
 Instead, all of this has been annihilated, leaving only fearsome and malevolent demons.
 These are not evil in themselves but warn us to abandon desirous attachment.
 Their blackness and death is just us reflected in their eyes.
 Thus, we must face and indeed transcend death in order to experience the freedom, openness, and radiance of Being.
 Thus, the archetypal mother is described as “the black demoness of death who frees us completely.”
 This view of the demonic is in stark contrast to the Christian/Islamic conception derived from Zoroastrianism, in which evil is hypostasized as an external agency to be objectified, repressed, and ultimately destroyed.
 We see this dynamic playing itself out in the history of the world today.

 (61) The threefold cosmos is an imaginal or symbolic world.
 It is both process and structure.
 By “structure” we mean nothing static, but intervolved dynamic dimensions that are only accessible through an understanding that is an “inner standing” that makes humanity central to the anthropocosmic process.
 Being in the middle, without beginning or ending, birth or death, does not contradict the apparent vertical or temporally coherent hierarchy of the process-structure of the dualistic interaction of the male and female principles in space.
 Together they constitute the horizontal plane.
 It is from the middle or centre that humanity spreads out into and connects with all of the dimensions of reality.